WHAT ARE THE DAYS AND HOURS OF CAMP?

 WHAT HAPPENS AT CAMP?

 Campers spend several hours each day singing and dancing in rehearsal for the showcase at the end of the camp.
 But they also spend time in worship, devotions, small groups, fellowship, and fun activities.
-These vary year to year, but past camps have included ropes course, water slides, Incredible pizza, color wars, swimming, themed dance party, Minute to Win It, talent contest, and so much more.
+These vary year to year, but past camps have included things like ropes course, water slides, Incredible pizza, color wars, ice cream and taco trucks, swimming, themed dance party, silent disco, Minute to Win It games, talent contest, and so much more.
 And there is always some downtime to hang with friends.

 WHAT IS THE CAMP SHOWCASE LIKE?